In-patient luxury rehab center in Thailand

 What are the symptoms of drug addiction?

-The symptoms of drug addiction depend on the specific substance abused.
-The main symptoms of drug addiction are listed below.
+The main symptoms of drug addiction depend on the specific substance abused and are listed below.

 • Experiencing withdrawal symptoms when attempting to stop

-• Strong cravings for the drug
+• Intense cravings for the drug

 • Increasing doses to experience the same effects